tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 :::

 #### version 4
-Database file format version `4` includes the improvements of file format version `3`.
-Additionally, it supports 32-bit floating points as new SQL type.
+Database file format version `4` adds support for a new 32-bit floating point type.
-Previously, Hyper mapped all SQL floating points to 64-bit doubles internally.
+Previously, Hyper internally mapped all SQL floating points to 64-bit doubles.
 Now, Hyper uses 32-bit floats for the SQL types `real` and `float(p)` with `p <= 24`.
 The types `double precision`, `float`, or `float(p)` with `p >= 25`